parallelwindfarms/UQFoam/README.md

 # Uncertainty Qauntification in CFD simulations

 This repository contains codes developed during my PhD at University of Groningen.
-- [OpenFOAM](/OpenFOAM) contains applications (solvers, utilities) and src (fvOptions) compiled with version (v2106).
+The directory [OpenFOAM](/OpenFOAM) contains applications (solvers, utilities) and src (fvOptions) compiled with version (v2106).
-- [scripts](/scripts) contains Python and MATLAB scripts for pre- and post- processing.
-Also contains TensorFlow modular code for data-driven project for UQ analysis.

 ## Stochastic Solver